Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization

 The algorithm terminates when a stopping criterion is met.
 Possible criteria include a maximum number of iterations, a CPU time limit, or a maximum number of consecutive iterations without improvement.
-In our implementation, we adopt the last option.
-We refer to this improved algorithm as \texttt{LS$^*$}, see Algorithm~\ref{alg:LS_star}.
+In our implementation, we adopt the last option, and we denote by \gnote{\texttt{OptWindow} the corresponding parameter, that is, the number of consecutive non-improving iterations tolerated before stopping}.
+We refer to this improved algorithm as \gnote{\emph{Improved Local Search} (}\texttt{LS$^*$}\gnote{)}; see Algorithm~\ref{alg:LS_star}.